starivera/GalSpecFitX/README.md

 ---
 *See pPXF documentation for further explanation on these parameters.<br>
 **Computationally intensive and generally unnecessary.

+## Optional: Milky Way Absorption Line Masking

+GalSpecFitX allows the user to mask parts of a spectrum containing milky way absorption lines and exclude them from the fit.
+This is NOT line subtraction.
+Masking is done by fitting a single gaussian to a line at a given wavelength and approximate width.
+The pixels within this range will simply not be included during the fit.
+You can provide this as either:
+- A list of wavelengths: default masking window of 5×(wavelength / R) will be used for each line.
+Example: absorp_lam = [5175.0, 5890.0, 3933.7]
+- A dictionary mapping each wavelength to a custom window (in Å).
+Example: absorp_lam = {"5175.0": 10.0, "5890.0": 15.0}
+If not provided or set to None, no absorption line masking will be applied.

 ## Spectral Fitting Parameters - Recommended